vedph/cadmus-renovella-app/README.md

 window.__env.apiUrl = "https://renovella.unisi.it:40393/api/";
 ```

-3. build a new image for production: `docker build . -t vedph2020/cadmus-renovella-app:3.0.0-prod`.
+3. build a new image for production: `docker build . -t vedph2020/cadmus-renovella-app:3.0.1-prod`.
 The production version is labeled like this one, with `-prod` suffix.

 ## History

+### 3.0.1

+- 2023-07-26: updated Angular.
 - 2023-07-19: updated Docker script.
 - 2023-07-08: updated Angular and packages.